samuelstanton/gnosis/README.md

 trainer.distill_teacher=False trial_id=0,1,2`

-## (Optional) Train a generative model for synthetic data augmentation
+## (Optional) train a generative model for synthetic data augmentation

 To perform synthetic data augmentation you'll first need to train a GAN checkpoint.
 The SN-GAN implementation and evaluation is copied from